The ASK Network is being developed by BGS and Glasgow City Council (GCC), with support from other partners in the public

 Join the ASK Network to help develop and exchange data sets and methods about the ground beneath Glasgow and beyond.

 The ASK Network – or Accessing Subsurface Knowledge – was launched in November 2012 and now has ten private sector, six public sector and two academic members.

-23 July 2013.
-See map of new extent of superficial deposits and bedrock coverage.
+March 2014.
+See the map of the new extent of superficial deposits and bedrock coverage 1.98 MB pdf

 ASK is a new data and knowledge exchange network between public and private sectors developed by BGS and Glasgow City Council.

 Knowledge of the subsurface is key to delivering successful construction and regeneration projects.
 Poor understanding of ground conditions is widely recognised as the largest single cause of project delay as well as overspending – see ground rules in New Civil Engineer.